By Treven Pyles

 It is important to make the connection between your disease and exposure to ionizing radiation that occurred in the military as a veteran, as this is the only way you can become eligible for receiving a series of VA benefits such as financial compensation and low-cost or free healthcare.

 Containing a high level of energy, ionizing radiation is harmful to humans, as it removes electrons from atoms or molecules and can thereby damage DNA cells.
 Exposure to ionizing radiation occurs by inhalation, skin contact, and ingestion.
 Veterans who were exposed to ionizing radiation while on active duty are referred to as Atomic Veterans.
 Some of the primary sources of ionizing radiation in the military are proximity to radioactive material, the use of calibration and measurement sources, handling and detonation of nuclear weapons, and exposure to depleted uranium as fumes from fires or as shrapnel from explosions.
-The diseases and health issues exposure to ionizing radiation can lead to include tumors of the brain and central nervous system, cancer, thyroid nodular disease, posterior subcapsular cataracts, and parathyroid adenoma.
+The diseases and health issues exposure to ionizing radiation can lead to brain tumors, central nervous system lymphoma, cancer, thyroid nodular disease, posterior subcapsular cataracts, and parathyroid adenoma.

 It is important to make the connection between your disease and exposure to ionizing radiation that occurred in the military as a veteran, as this is the only way you can become eligible for receiving a series of VA benefits such as financial compensation and low-cost or free healthcare.
 The majority of exposure to ionizing radiation in the United States military took place between 1945 and 1962.
 However, exposure to ionizing radiation still represents a serious issue in the military today, as people who are on active duty continue to come in contact with the sources of this toxic agent.
 At the moment, the following groups of veterans can apply for VA benefits for the diseases and health problems they came to struggle with as a result of exposure to ionizing radiation: